Museum Studies Minor

 315 – Art Museum Studies (3) Examines the art museum and its role, including: developing and managing collections and exhibits; interpretation and museum education for diverse audiences; funding, governance; and ethics and values.

-317 – Laboratory in Museum Studies (3) Prereq: ARTH 315 or HISP 200 or permission of instructor.
+317 – Laboratory in Museum Studies (3) Prereq: ARTH 315 or HISP 200 or AMST 306 or permission of instructor.
 Through the creation of a hypothetical museum, students gain experience working in a team environment as they apply their knowledge about museum audience, collections, education, exhibition, organization and administration, physical plant, and public relations.

 460 – Women and Western Art (3) Prereq: ARTH 114, 115, 303, and permission of instructor.
 The class examines the roles women have played in the visual arts in Western traditions as well as the literature by an about these women.
 Focus is on the work of women artists, the commissions of women patrons, the responses of audiences to these works, meanings placed on the feminine form, and the work of male artists which has as its subject the female form.
 The class also looks at contemporary issues to examine the role of feminist art as an art which critiques and creates society.